Bucolic Complexes: Contractibility and the fixed point property

-Let $\bX$ be a bucolic complex and let $G=(V,E)$ denote the 1-skeleton of $\bX$.
-Let $F$ be a finite group acting by cell automorphisms on $\bX$ (i.e., any $f\in F$ maps isometrically prisms onto prisms).
+\begin{proof} Let $\bX$ be a bucolic complex and let $G$ denote the 1-skeleton of $\bX$.
+Let $F$ be a finite group acting by cell automorphisms on $\bX$ (i.e., any $f\in F$ is a bijection and maps isometrically prisms onto prisms).
 Then for an arbitrary vertex $v$ of $\bX,$ its orbit $Fv=\{ fv:\; \; f\in F\}$ is finite.
 Let $G_v$ be the subgraph of $G$ induced by the convex hull in $G$ of the orbit $Fv$.
 Since $Fv$ is finite, the graph $G_v$ is finite by Proposition \ref{convex_hull}.
 Moreover, as a convex subgraph of $G$, $G_v$ satisfies the conditions of Theorem \ref{theorem1}(ii), hence $G_v$ is bucolic.
 Clearly, the prism complex $\bX(G_v)$ of $G_v$ is $F$-invariant.
-Thus there exists a minimal by inclusion finite non-empty bucolic subgraph of $G$ whose prism complex is $F$--invariant.
-Without loss of generality, we denote this subgraph of $G$ also by $G$ and we assert that $\bX(G)$ is a single prism, i.e., $G$ is the Cartesian product of complete graphs.
-We prove this assertion in two steps: first we show that $G$ is a {\it box}, (i.e., a Cartesian product of prime graphs), and then we show that each prime graph must be a complete graph.
-By minimality choice of $G$ as an $F$-invariant bucolic subgraph, we conclude that each proper bucolic subgraph of $G$ is not $F$-invariant.
+Thus there exists a minimal by inclusion finite non-empty bucolic subgraph $\ovG$ of $G$ whose prism complex is $F$--invariant.
+We assert that $\bX(\ovG)$ is a single prism, i.e., $\ovG$ is the Cartesian product of complete graphs.
+We prove this assertion in two steps: first we show that $\ovG$ is a \emph{box}, (i.e., a Cartesian product of prime graphs), and then we show that each prime graph must be a complete graph.
+By minimality choice of $\ovG$ as an $F$-invariant bucolic subgraph, we conclude that each proper bucolic subgraph of $\ovG$ is not $F$-invariant.
 Therefore, the first step of our proof is a direct consequence of the following result.

-\begin{proposition} If $G$ is a finite bucolic graph, then there exists a box that is invariant under every automorphism of $G$. \end{proposition}
+\begin{proposition} If $\ovG$ is a finite bucolic graph, then there exists a box that is invariant under every automorphism of $G$. \end{proposition}

-\begin{proof} If $G$ is a box, then the assertion is trivially true.
-Suppose now that $G$ is not a box and assume without loss of generality that each proper bucolic subgraph of $G$ is not $F$-invariant.
-By Theorem \ref{theorem1}(iv), $G$ is a gated amalgam of two proper nonempty gated subgraphs $G'$ and $G''$ along a common gated subgraph $H_0$.
-Then we say that $H_0$ is a {\it gated separator} of $G.$ Following \cite{br-03}, we will call $U':=G'\setminus H_0$ a {\it peripheral subgraph} of $G$ if $U'$ does not contain any gated separator of $G$.
+\begin{proof} If $\ovG$ is a box, then the assertion is trivially true.
+Suppose now that $\ovG$ is not a box and assume without loss of generality that each proper bucolic subgraph of $\ovG$ is not $Aut(\ovG)$-invariant.
+By Theorem~\ref{theorem1}(iv), $\ovG$ is a gated amalgam of two proper nonempty gated subgraphs $G'$ and $G''$ along a common gated subgraph $H_0$.
+Then we say that $H_0$ is a {\it gated separator} of $\ovG$.
+Following \cite{br-03}, we will call $U':=G'\setminus H_0$ a \emph{peripheral subgraph} of $\ovG$ if $U'$ does not contain any gated separator of $\ovG$.